jsummers/imageworsener/readme.txt

     "keep": Use the same density as the source image.
     "adjust": Adjust the density so that the target image is the same physical size as the source image.

+   Instead of a policy, you can request a specific density.
+Use "i" for pixels per inch, or "c" for pixels per centimeter.
+For example, use "-density i300" for 300 dpi.

    This is limited by the target image format's support for a density labels.
    Some formats do not support them, while others require them.